Lawrence teen to be arraigned in connection with deadly Methuen hit-and-run crash

-The 16-year-old boy will be arraigned in Lawrence Juvenile Court on charges including leaving the scene of a crash causing personal injury or death, witness interference and unlicensed operation, according to Methuen police.
+The 16-year-old boy is set to appear in Lawrence Juvenile Court on charges including leaving the scene of a crash causing personal injury or death, witness interference, and unlicensed operation, according to Methuen police.

-Investigators worked to determine that the teen was illegally driving an Infiniti M37 when he struck 57-year-old Timothy Lafferty on Jackson Street on Oct.
+The teen was allegedly driving an Infiniti M37 without a license when he struck 57-year-old Timothy Lafferty, of Methuen, on Jackson Street on Oct.
 14.

-Officers say, Lafferty, of Methuen, was struck while he trying to move his car out of the way of a tow truck that was delivering a used car to a young woman.
+Lafferty had been moving his car out of the way of a tow truck that was delivering a used car to a young woman, police said.

 The teen and the owner of the vehicle are said to be known to each other.